-Pennsylvania defines alcohol as any malt, liquor, or brewed beverage that has an alcohol content of 0.50 percent by volume.
+Remember, by law, alcohol in Pennsylvania includes malt, liquor, or brewed beverages with an alcohol content of 0.50 percent by volume.

-How can a Pittsburgh Underage DUI Attorney Help You?
+How can a Washington PA DUI Attorney Help You?

 Free ConsultationYou will never find us short of knowledge & commitment